openconfig/featureprofiles/feature/system/gnmi/cliorigin/ate_tests/mixed_oc_cli_origin_support_test/README.md

 `update` operation.
 Note that this implies stale CLI config may remain after the `SetRequest` operation.

+## Procedure

+1. Delete the `TEST` queue in OpenConfig in case it is still there, and check that it is no longer present.
+2. Retrieve currently-running OpenConfig and CLI configs.
+3. Validate that device can accept root replace of current OC config without any changes (currently skipped).
+4. Construct and send mixed-origin SetRequest.
+    1. CLI configuration consists of the below example, where a name is given to a traffic class and a queue.
+    2. Modify currently-running OpenConfig to create the queue and traffic classes as per named via CLI, and map the queue to the traffic class.
+5. Verify QoS queue and traffic class configuration has been accepted by the target.
+6. Repeat above steps, but replacing on the `/qos` path instead of at root level (root-level test currently skipped).

 The configuration used in this test is a QoS configuration wherein the OpenConfig configuration depends on the CLI configuration:

+Arista Example:

 ```textproto
 SetRequest: